If you have trouble sleeping, summertime might just be making it worse.

 It’s a bit obvious, but keep your air circulating!
-Plus, the better the air quality in room, the better your sleep.
+Plus, the better the air quality in your room, the better you'll sleep.

 For other ways to improve your air, try plants!
 Check out these 7 plants that can absorb toxins and boost oxygen.